happypeter/githome/wiki.md

-## TODOs
-- use plywood as kitchen cabinet top https://youtu.be/fXtzfnT9smM?t=110
-- seal the chimney, otherwise water go straight to sheet rock.
-- apply concrete to well pit
-- vent inside rooms
-  - two vents in each room, one close to the door, one near the window
-- add air circuit breaker 空气开关 空开 https://happypeter.github.io/githome/imgs/20211113/1.jpg
-- 地暖循环泵（320元）深河老胡五金
-  - 电热炉 1300RMB
-- fix the falling drywalls
-  - remove the pieces falling(maybe cut part of that piece)
-  - nail new wood frame
-  - screw the dry wall back

 ## Design Guideline

 - try to build everything modular/portable/usable as possible, cause I don't know when the gov will take down the whole village